 Impact investments have the ability to complement grantmaking to drive greater impact!
 They can also be a tool to stimulate private-sector innovation and collaboration, encourage market-driven solutions and efficiencies, and attract external capital to the charities, non-profits, and other social purpose businesses.

 Does Impact Investing affect KWCF’s grantmaking?

-The KWCF has historically worked to make a lasting difference through our investments in the community via our grant streams.
-Funds disbursed through the grant streams have always come from positive investment returns on the endowed capital that the KWCF has been entrusted to preserve.
+KWCF has historically worked to make a lasting difference through our investments in the community via our granting.
+Funds disbursed through the grant streams have always come from positive investment returns on the endowed capital that KWCF has been entrusted to preserve.

-Impact Investments takes a different approach: whereby a portion of the endowed capital is deployed into the community in the form of short-term loans in order to drive social good.
-Charities that participate in Social Impact Investment opportunities are still able and encouraged to apply for funding from the KWCF’s traditional grant streams.
+Impact investments take a different approach whereby a portion of the endowed capital is deployed into the community in order to drive social or environmental good.
+Charitable organizations that participate in impact investment opportunities are still able and encouraged to apply for funding from KWCF’s granting streams.